isomerpages/sndgo-corp/_community/Opportunities & Help for the Community.md

 ## Tech Talent Assembly (TTAB)

-ICT professionals can join TTAB, which caters to this group of professional.
-TTAB provides a platform for lifelong employability, learning and sharing.
+ICT professionals can join TTAB, which provides a platform for lifelong employability, learning and sharing.
 TTAB's affiliation with NTUC allows ICT professionals access to more resources and social benefits.

 Develop skills and build up an Infocomm-related portfolio with [Tech Talent Assembly](https://www.ttab.org.sg/Pages/index.aspx) now.